JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Name for deployment steps.

-  - Create an endpoint configuration for an HTTPS endpoint:
+  - Create an endpoint configuration for an HTTPS endpoint

+  - Define and apply a scaling policy that uses Amazon CloudWatch metrics:

     -